eli8527/portfolio-hugo/content/chronology/2020_02_when_it_changed/index.md

   - part 2: https://www.are.na/blog/when-it-changed-part-2
   - part 3: https://www.are.na/blog/when-it-changed-part-3
 description: >
-  David Reinfurt and I wrote a series of three essays titled *When It Changed* which anchored the first [Are.na Annual](https://store.are.na/products/annual-book).
-Edited by Meg Miller, these essays explore the slow perversification of our relationship with technology and suggests ways for rescuing ourselves by way of ambient software.
+  A series of three essays cowritten with [David Reinfurt](http://www.davidreinfurt.com/) titled *When It Changed* exploring the slow perversification of our relationship with technology and suggests ways for rescuing ourselves by way of ambient software.
+Edited by Meg&nbsp;Miller, these essays were included in the first [Are.na Annual](https://store.are.na/products/annual-book).
 ---